How Do I Tape Down a Cable? – The Complete Guide to Taping Down Cables with Gaff Tape and other Solutions

 Time to Tape!

-Now that we’ve got over every possible way to not tape cables, where to tape cables, and what tape to use, how do we tape cables?
+Now that we’ve gone over every possible way to not tape cables, where to tape cables, and what tape to use, how do we actually tape cables?

 Always over-do taping in public areas, and of course, it’s not a bad idea to brainstorm any possible way to NOT have to run cables across these areas!